tailordev-academy/javascript-react/4-consuming-apis.md

 📌 Learning objectives:

-- Learn how to talk to an API
+- learn how to talk to an API
-- Get familiar with more libraries
+- get familiar with more libraries

 ## Fetch and HTTP